From the Carlitz exponential to Drinfeld modular forms: Drinfeld modules and uniformisation

 \begin{Definition}{\em An {\em $A$-lattice} in $\CC_\infty$ is a finitely generated strongly discrete $A$-submodule $\Lambda\subset\CC_\infty$ and two $A$-lattices $\Lambda$ and $\Lambda'$ are isogenous if there exists $c\in\CC_\infty^\times$ such that $c\Lambda\subset\Lambda'$ with $c\Lambda$ of finite index in $\Lambda'$.}\end{Definition} Isogenies are the morphisms connecting lattices.
 Clearly, this also defines an equivalence relation.
 If two $A$-lattices $\Lambda$ and $\Lambda'$ are such that there exists $c\in\CC_\infty$ with $c\Lambda=\Lambda'$, then we say that $\Lambda$ and $\Lambda'$ are isomorphic.

 Since $A$ is a Dedekind ring, any $A$-lattice $\Lambda$ is projective and has a rank $r=\operatorname{rank}_A(\Lambda)$.
 We have the following lemma, the proof of which is left to the reader. \begin{Lemma} Let $\Lambda$ be a projective $A$-module of rank $r$.
-Then $\Lambda$ is an $A$-lattice if and only if $\Lambda\otimes_AK_\infty$ is a $K_\infty$-vector space of dimension $r$. \end{Lemma} Observe that, in contrast with the complex case, for all $r>1$ there exist infinitely many non-isomorphic $A$-lattices (this can be deduced from the fact that $\CC_\infty$ is not locally compact).
+Then $\Lambda$ is an $A$-lattice if and only if $K_\infty$-vector space generated by $\Lambda$ has dimension $r$. \end{Lemma} Observe that, in contrast with the complex case, for all $r>1$ there exist infinitely many non-isomorphic $A$-lattices (this can be deduced from the fact that $\CC_\infty$ is not locally compact).
 We choose an $A$-lattice $\Lambda$ of rank $r$ as above.